JKershaw/mrdwc/README.md

 * **Liberato** - Monitor load on the Heroku apps
 * **Rollbar** - Alerting and monitoring of front-end javascript issues
 * **Loader.io** - Provided load testing of the major components
+*

+#About the Author

+John Kershaw, aka Sausage Roller, is a software developer living in the UK.
+He skates for Manchester Roller Derby's men's A team, New Wheeled Order.
+He has a personal website that's always out-of-date at http://jkershaw.com.
+As well as a number of personal and professional projects, he's also responsible for the Roller Derby Test O'Matic (http://rollerderbytestomatic.com/), the Minimum Skills app (available in all good app stores), and Derby Roll Call (http://www.derbyrollcall.com/).